wales-group/examples/LJ38/03_Connecting_minima_with_OPTIM/README.md

 vmd -e view_pathway.tcl
 ```

-When you press play at the bottom right of the 'VMD Main' you will start to see the conformation of the cluster evolve along the pathway.
-The pathway appears smooth
+When you press play at the bottom right of the 'VMD Main' window, you will start to see the conformation of the cluster evolve along the pathway.
+The pathway
-as we are using the `PATH` keyword in *odata* to include intermediate structures between each station point in *path.xyz*.
-For this reason, you shouldn't use the
+appears smooth as we are using the `PATH` keyword in *odata* to include intermediate structures between each station point in *path.xyz*.
+For this reason,
-coordinates in this file for anything else.
+you shouldn't use the coordinates in this file for anything else.

 ## Extension: connecting other minima